bluz71/bluz71.github.io/_posts/2018-11-26-fuzzy-finding-in-bash-with-fzf.md

 alias ffe='fzf_find_edit'
 ```

-Fuzzy find a file, with colorful preview, then once selected edit it in your
+Fuzzy find a file with optional file name and then edit:

-preferred editor.
+- If one file matches then edit immediately

+- If multiple files match, or no file name is provided, then open fzf with
+  colorful preview

+- If no files match then exit immediately

 ### Find File with Term and Edit